Generalization of Menger's Edge Theorem to Four Vertices: Abstract

 \section{Abstract}

-Menger's Edge Theorem asserts that there exist $k$ pairwise edge-disjoint paths between two vertices $v_1$ and $v_2$ in an undirected graph $G$ if and only if after a deletion of any $k-1$ or less edges from $G$, two vertices $v_1$ and $v_2$ can be still connected by a path.
-If one constructs the $\mathbb{F}_2$-linear space $A(E)$ of all the formal sums of edges, the $\mathbb{F}_2$-linear space $A(V)$ of all the formal sums of vertices, and the $\mathbb{F}_2$-linear boundary map $\partial$ from $A(E)$ to $A(F)$ which takes each edge to the sum of its two boundary vertices, one is able to restate Menger's Edge Theorem as follows: There exist $k$ sums of edges, such that no two of these sums have any common nontrivial summands, such that all these $k$ sums are mapped by the boundary map to $v_1+v_2$ if and only if after a deletion of any $k-1$ or less edges there still exists a sum of edges which is mapped by the boundary map to $v_1+v_2$. \\ \\ We extend Menger's Edge Theorem to the sums of edges which are mapped by the boundary map to a sum of four vertices $v_1+v_2+v_3+v_4$.
-Our extension asserts that in an undirected graph $G$, in which the four vertices $v_1,v_2,v_3,v_4$ may have any degrees, but all the other vertices have even degrees, the following two statements are equivalent: There exist $k$ sums of edges, such that no two of these sums have any common nontrivial summands, such that all these $k$ sums are mapped by the boundary map to $v_1+v_2+v_3+v_4$; After a deletion of any $k-1$ or less edges there still exists a sum of edges which is mapped by the boundary map to $v_1+v_2+v_3+v_4$. \\ \\ Stated in the language of paths between pairs of vertices, this extension says, that the following two statements are equivalent: Four vertices $v_1,v_2,v_3,v_4$ can be split $k$ times into two pairs of vertices, and the two vertices in each one of these $2k$ pairs can be connected by a path in such a way that no two among these $2k$ paths have any common edges; After a deletion of any $k-1$ or less edges in $G$, four vertices $v_1,v_2,v_3,v_4$ can be split into two pairs of vertices, and the two vertices in each one of these pairs can be connected by a path in such a way that these two paths do not have any common edges.
+Menger's Edge Theorem asserts that there exist $k$ pairwise edge-disjoint paths between two vertices in an undirected graph $G$ if and only if a deletion of any $k-1$ or less edges does not disconnect these two vertices.
+Alternatively, there exist $k$ pairwise summand-disjoint formal sums of edges with coefficients in $\mathbb{F}_2$, which are mapped by the boundary map to the sum of two vertices in $G$, if and only if after a deletion of any $k-1$ or less edges there still exist a formal sum of edges with coefficients in $\mathbb{F}_2$, which is mapped by the boundary map to the sum of these two vertices. \\ \\ We extend this result to four vertices $A,B,C,D$.
+We prove that in an undirected graph $G$, in which all the vertices different from the vertices $A,B,C,D$ have even degrees, the following two statements are equivalent: There exist $k$ pairwise summand-disjoint formal sums of edges with coefficients in $\mathbb{F}_2$, which are mapped by the boundary map to $A+B+C+D$; After a deletion of any $k-1$ or less edges there still exists a formal sum of edges with coefficients in $\mathbb{F}_2$, which is mapped by the boundary map to $A+B+C+D$. \\ \\ Equivalently, if after a deletion of any $k-1$ or less edges, the four vertices $A,B,C,D$ can be split into two pairs of vertices and the two vertices in each pair then can be connected by a path in such a way that these two paths are edge-disjoint, then the four vertices $A,B,C,D$ can be split $k$ times into two pairs of vertices and the two vertices in each one of these $2k$ pairs then connected by a path in such a way that these $2k$ paths are pairwise edge-disjoint. \\ \\ \textbf{Keywords:} Mennger's Edge Theorem, edge-connectivity, path-connectivity